Low Hop Clover

 Cultivation: The preference is full or partial sun, moist to mesic conditions, and a loam or clay-loam soil.
 It appears to favor fertile soil that is not too dry.

-Range & Habitat: Low Hop Clover is a common plant that occurs in most counties of Illinois.
+Range & Habitat: Low Hop Clover is a common plant that occurs in most counties of Illinois, where it is not native.
 Habitats include savannas, abandoned fields, pastures, edges of paths, degraded meadows with a history of disturbance, and vacant lots.
 This species is occasionally grown for forage or to rejuvenate cropland.
 It prefers disturbed grassy areas, although it occasionally invades natural areas to a limited extent.
 Low Hop Clover was introduced into the United States from Eurasia.

 Faunal Associations: The flowers are pollinated primarily by various kinds of bees, which seek nectar and pollen.
 Beeflies, small butterflies, and skippers may visit the flowers as well.
 The caterpillars of several Colias spp.
 (Sulfur Butterflies) feed on Trifolium spp.
 (Clovers), as do the caterpillars of numerous moths (see Moth Table).
 Upland gamebirds feed on the seedheads and foliage of clovers, including the Ring-Necked Pheasant, Greater Prairie Chicken, and Wild Turkey.
 The foliage and seedheads are also eaten by various small mammals, including the Cottontail Rabbit, Groundhog, Thirteen-Lined Ground Squirrel, and Meadow Vole.